V/Line VLocity: Accidents and incidents

-14 July 2022 3VL35, on a scheduled Echuca - Southern Cross service, collided with a semi trailer on an uncontrolled level crossing near Goornong (30km NE of Bendigo), none of the train's 40 passengers were injured, but both the train and truck driver were transported to hospital.
+On 14 July 2022, set 3VL35, on a scheduled Echuca - Southern Cross service, collided with a semi trailer at an unprotected level crossing near Goornong, 30 km north-east of Bendigo.
+None of the 40 passengers on the train were injured, but both the train and truck driver were taken to hospital.
+VL35 was repaired and returned to revenue service.